 Pre-College Animation students learn essential techniques of character animation, experimental motion, and cinema through individual projects and group exercises.
-Students choose between 2D Animation, 3D Computer Animation, and Stop Motion Animation.
+Students choose between 2D Animation and Stop Motion Animation.
 Classes spend time evaluating animated sequences from classic cartoons, as well as independent and experimental films.
 Students gain technical skills in storytelling, squash and stretch distortion, staging, timing, exaggeration, and many other animation principles.

 A guest animator from a local animation studio such as Pixar, located just three miles away, visits the class.
 Students also take a trip to the Walt Disney Family Museum, located in the Presidio of San Francisco—a truly inspiring place for aspiring animators to see!